 - Simplicity, that is, the entire business is transferred, subject to agreements or permits with change of control provisions.
 On an asset purchase, if performed the traditional way, all the assets and liabilities to be transferred have to be identified and individually transferred/assumed, and third party consents and approvals are usually required.
 If an asset purchase is performed through a transfer of assets and liabilities (Vermögensübertragung), all relevant assets and liabilities are transferred by operation of law.
-However, there are other disadvantages (like disclosure obligations which make the transaction transparent) and uncertainties (it is unclear whether agreements transfer by operation of law, that is, without third party consents). - Contracts are generally unaffected unless they contain change of control provisions. - The seller can benefit from tax-exempt capital gains on the sale of privately held participations, unless among others the sale is considered as an indirect partial liquidation (re-qualification of the tax-exempt capital gain into taxable income) or in case the sales price is partially re-qualified into income from employment.
-However, such income tax consequences can be avoided if the transaction is properly structured.
-If the shares are held by a corporate shareholder the participation relief applies, provided the respective requirements are met (see Question 28). - The buyer can use any tax loss carry forwards of the target company, during the residual tax loss carry forward period. - There are no tax consequences for the target company. - Unless there are specific information/consultation requirements under collective bargaining agreements or similar agreements, the common view is that it is not necessary to inform or consult employees or employees' representatives regarding a share purchase. - An asset purchase with a transfer of employees makes it necessary to inform and/or consult with the transferring employees or employees' representatives. - An asset purchase with a sale of all or substantially all assets constitutes a factual liquidation.
+However, there are other disadvantages (like disclosure obligations which make the transaction transparent) and uncertainties (it is unclear whether agreements transfer by operation of law, that is, without third party consents). - Swiss law governed contracts of a target company are generally unaffected unless they contain change of control provisions. - The seller can benefit from tax-exempt capital gains on the sale of privately held participations, unless among others the sale is considered as an indirect partial liquidation (re-qualification of the tax-exempt capital gain into taxable income) or in case the sales price is partially re-qualified into income from employment.
+However, such income tax consequences can be avoided if the transaction is properly structured or mitigated if the share purchase agreement contains respective covenants.
+If the shares are held by a corporate shareholder the participation relief applies, provided the respective requirements are met (see Question 28). - The buyer can use any tax loss carry forwards of the target company, during the residual tax loss carry forward period. - There are no tax consequences for the target company.

+- Unless there are specific information/consultation requirements under collective bargaining agreements or similar agreements, the common view is that it is not necessary to inform or consult employees or employees' representatives regarding a share purchase. - An asset purchase with a transfer of employees makes it necessary to inform and/or consult with the transferring employees or employees' representatives. - An asset purchase with a sale of all or substantially all assets constitutes a factual liquidation.
 This may first require formally putting the selling company into liquidation or changing its purpose, which in turn is less confidential than a share deal.